Apple Developer Tools: FileMerge

 A staple of macOS's developer tools since the days of NeXTSTEP, FileMerge graphically compares two or more versions of a file.
 True to its name, FileMerge allows the user to easily merge the two or more versions into one file.
 The utility is often used to track changes to source code.

 macOS's opendiff command provides the ability to launch FileMerge from the command line.
 The -ancestor parameter can be used for three-way merging.

 Help Indexer

 Creates an index file for the macOS built-in Help Viewer.

 icns Browser

 Views the resources for an .icns file, displaying the Mini, Small, Large, Huge, Thumbnail & Tile sizes in all color depths and masks.

 Icon Composer

 Icon Composer was an icon editor that does not have any editing features other than composing Apple Icon Image files and Windows ICO files.
 External editors must do all the image manipulation, then the results may be imported into the converter to create the finished icon.
 As of Xcode 8.2, Icon Composer is no longer available in Additional Tools, as it cannot create high resolution icons.
 Apple recommends using the command-line utility iconutil, which ships with macOS.

+A new version of Icon Composer was reintroduced with WWDC 2025 for creating Liquid Glass icons.